ninstar/Rich-Presence-U-DB/README.md

 > Cells are separated by commas ``,`` and delimited by double quotation marks ``"``.

-Columns with numbered cells between (columns 2, 3 and 4 from left-to-right) should be ignored and left empty as [they are filled after an icon is added to an application client](#addition-process).
+Cells in columns 2, 3 and 4 (from left-to-right) should be ignored and left empty as [they are filled after an icon is added to an application client](#addition-process).

 ### Localizations